ART CLASSIC CARS

 For any Collector, retracing the History of an unknown car is always a most exciting task, especially when it concerns a Ferrari-designed berlinette, hand-built in tiny numbers !

 The ASA 1000 GT has always fascinated Ferrari enthusiasts.
-The model shares the "non-Ferrari" name and "non-cavallino" badge with the Dino 246, in both case for an obvious reason: the Commendatore didn't want to blur the image of his powerful V12 sports-cars.
+The model shares the "non-Ferrari" name and "non-cavallino" badge with the Dino 246 GT, in both case for an obvious reason: the Commendatore didn't dare to alter the image of his powerful V12 sports-cars.
 However, the Dino prestige today shows that Enzo was wrong, since all Maranello (Enzo era) cars are now highly sought-after, regardless of their four, six, or twelve-cylinder engine.
+A Dino 246 with its V6 is actually two times more expensive than a V12 powered 330 GT, and three times the price of a 365 GT4 2+2 for example.

 ASA production (models for the road)